WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 -   `?string`: First block client ID in the multi-selection set.

+<a name="getFirstToSelectBlock" href="#getFirstToSelectBlock">#</a> **getFirstToSelectBlock**

+Given a block client ID, returns the next element of the hierarchy from which the block is nested which should be selected onFocus, return the block itself for root level blocks.

+_Parameters_

+-   _state_ `Object`: Editor state.
+-   _clientId_ `string`: Block from which to find first to select client ID.

+_Returns_

+-   `string`: First to select client ID

 <a name="getGlobalBlockCount" href="#getGlobalBlockCount">#</a> **getGlobalBlockCount**

 Returns the total number of blocks, or the total number of blocks with a specific name in a post.